openego/eGon-data/CONTRIBUTING.rst

 Last but not least, commit messages are a kind of documentation, too, which should adhere to a certain style.
 There are quite a few documents detailing this style, but the shortest and easiest to find is probably https://commit.style.
-Try to to commit small, related changes.
+Try to only commit small, related changes.
 If you have to use an "and" when trying to summarize your changes, they should probably be grouped into separate commits.